ChewKeanHo/Template/Angular/README.md

 to use the prepared Polygot shell for commands:

 ```
-$ cd workspace/     # get into your Angular workspace as current directory
+# (1) get into your Angular workspace as current directory
+$ cd Angular/

-$ # run any of the following matching your intention:
+# (2) run any of the following matching your intention:
 $ ./serve.sh.ps1    # for development
 $ ./test.sh.ps1     # for test run
 $ ./build.sh.ps1    # for build
 ```

-This is mainly due to Angular does not have any pre-initialization function that can setup the workspace's critical data files dynamically (example: `assets/manifest.webmanifest`, `assets/CNAME`, and etc) before the actual start-up.
-To workaround this challenge, a 2-steps execution is done inside these scripts where the `init.sh.ps1` (sourced by others) is responsible for building and updating these critical data files using the Angular server-side-rendering capability.
+This is mainly due to Angular does not have any pre-initialization function where the workspace's critical data files can be updated dynamically (example: `assets/manifest.webmanifest`, `assets/CNAME`, and etc).
+To workaround this, a 2-steps execution is done inside these scripts where the `init.sh.ps1` (sourced by the all shell scripts) is responsible for building and updating these critical data files using the server-side-rendering.

-These are Polygot scripts which means it should work for both UNIX and Windows operating system natively.
+Those are Polygot scripts which means it works on both UNIX and Windows OSes natively.